CNC Journey

 I saw that others had hooked up a relay switch from the CNC controller to toggle the router power and that was a reasonably quick fix (see blog post).
 That allowed the controller to start and stop the router just as it had done before with the stock spindle.
 Doing a similar modification to the speed control on the router wasn't something I wanted to do, nor spend time looking into.

-The router was tremendously loud compared to the stock spindle.
+The router is tremendously loud compared to the stock spindle.
 I felt self conscious running the machine now and worried my neighbours might hear it.
 Keep in mind this machine is in my home office in a townhouse.
 I added 5cm (2") thick styrofoam to the inside of the enclosure to help reduce the noise.
 It muffled the sounds, but it also insulated the enclosure and prevented heat from radiating out.
 It wasn't a major issue because I wasn't running jobs for extended periods, thanks to the increased cutting power.
 It did get warm in the enclosure, but not something I felt I needed to address at that time.

 Coolant